BBro2137/KulkiGUI/README.md

 >
 > your IP or anything that is not on the list is never collected.
 >
-> **VERSIONS BEFORE v5.1.2 COLLECT MORE DATA WHICH IS NOT HASHED AND NOT ENCRYPTED** i realized that collecting all of that is shady and probably not a good idea
+> **VERSIONS BEFORE v5.1.2 COLLECT MORE DATA WHICH IS NOT HASHED AND NOT ENCRYPTED** i realized that collecting all of that is shady and not trust worthy

 ## FAQ
 <details>